getreu/tp-note/README.md

 # Installation

+Tp-Note can be installed via a Windows installer package or by placing the binary directly on your desktop for easy access.
+It is recommended to integrate it into your file manager's context menu for convenience.

 Depending on the availability of installer packages for your operating system, the installation process is more or less automated.
 For Windows